JuliaDiff/SparseDiffTools.jl/docs/src/index.md

 Jacobian-vector or Hessian-vector function, whereas `mul!(res,J,v)` utilizes the appropriate in-place versions.
 To update the location of differentiation in the operator, simply mutate the vector `u`: `J.u .= ...`.

-# Note about sparse differentiation of GPUArrays, BandedMatrices, and BlockBandedMatrices

-These two matrix types need the dependencies ArrayInterfaceBandedMatrices.jl and ArrayInterfaceBlockBandedMatrices.jl to basically work with any functionality (anywhere).
-For now, the right thing to do is to add these libraries and do `import` on them if you are using BandedMatrices.jl or BlockBandedMatrices.jl for sparsity patterns.
-In the future, those two packages should just depend on ArrayInterface.jl and remove this issue entirely from the user space.

-Additionally, GPUs need ArrayInterfaceGPUArrays for proper determination of the indexing.